WooCommerce vs Shopify

 SEO Winner: It’s a tie.

-WordPress comes with built-in advanced SEO functionality that includes WooCommerce; Shopify requires you to install plugins to achieve the same goals.
-However, both platforms do a stellar job of boosting your store in search results if you correctly utilize the functionality.
+WordPress has built-in advanced SEO functionality that includes WooCommerce; Shopify requires you to install plugins to achieve the same goals.

 Ecommerce Platform Comparison: Security